 Usually only offered on higher specified lap tops and desktops.
-Gives you more autonomy over your computer so you can set it up exactly as you want to.
-Good for experienced users
+Gives more control over a computer so it can be set it up exactly as needed.
+Good for experienced users.

 Apple Mac OS

 Used by Apple Macs and Macbooks.
 Apple’s version is considered a competitor to Windows.
-Some consider it superior, others feel it’s far to limited and constraining
+Some consider it superior, others feel it’s far too limited.

 Microsoft Windows 10 (Home)

 Installed on basic Windows laptops and desktops and some higher end machines.
-Perfectly adequate if you’re a regular user
+Perfectly OK for regular users.

 Google Chrome OS

 The operating system installed on Chromebooks.
-You tend to have less control over your device than with a Windows machine
+Users tend to have less control over a device than with a Windows machine.

 Microsoft Windows 10 S

 Microsoft’s version of Chrome OS.
-Machines utilising this OS are often also referred to as ‘Chromebooks’ but tend to be slightly more expensive
+Machines using this OS are often also referred to as ‘Chromebooks’ but tend to be slightly more expensive.